tomisalomaa/solita-dev-academy-task-2021/README.md

 Together with Express and Node they form the backend solution.

 Frontend relies a lot on Vuetify to produce something that doesn't break the eyes of the beholder.

-## Testing

-This will be updated when tests are implemented.

 ## Original task